Governing America in a Global Era

-William W. Corcoran Professor of History and GAGE Faculty Advisor
+James Madison Professor of History and GAGE Faculty Advisor

-William I. Hitchcock is the William W. Corcoran Professor of History at the University of Virginia.
+William I. Hitchcock is the James Madison Professor of History at the University of Virginia.
 His work and teaching focus on the global history of the 20th Century, in particular the era of the two world wars and the cold war.
 His most recent book is The Age of Eisenhower: America and the World in the 1950s (New York: Simon and Schuster, 2018), which was a New York Times bestseller.
 He is now writing “FDR and the Dictators: Fascism, Democracy and the Awakening of America,” which explores reactions in the United States to the rise of fascism in Europe from the 1920s to 1941.

 In the News